guitar-san/CGFs/README.md

 This allows us to track usage and discuss potential collaboration opportunities.

 ## Citation
-If you refer to this dataset, please cite:
 ```
 Iino, N., & Iino, A.: Fingering Prediction for Classical Guitar: Dataset Creation and Model Development.
 In Proceedings of the 31st International Conference on Multimedia Modeling, MMM 2025, LNCS (Vol. 15524, pp. 134–141).
 (2025)